Find Affordable College Courses

 Medford, MA

-With a ranking of #7, Tufts University did quite well on this year’s most popular schools for mechanical engineering students working on their master’s degree.
+Tufts University did quite well in this year’s ranking of the most popular places for mechanical engineering students to get a master’s degree.
+It came in at #7 on the list.
 Located in the suburb of Medford, Tufts is a private not-for-profit college with a large student population.

 About 15% of the students majoring in ME at the school are women while 85% are male.